Career options for Education Researchers

 If you'd like to remain working in Education and would like some ideas as to how, see details of what previous Bath Education doctoral graduates have gone on to do.

 This covers the most obvious choices (returning to teaching, academic, research and public sector employment) but the public sector, in particular, is vast and there are many options within it.
 Possible options might include the Civil Service, education administration (in schools, HE or FE institutions), research for a local authority, think tank or charity, or possibly working as a freelance consultant specialising in educational research.
 For some of these jobs, it is strongly recommended that you have some prior work experience, and use your networks to build connections with relevant organisations.
 Work experience can be part-time or voluntary and fit around your doctorate.
-Visit the work experience section of the main Careers Service's web pages for more information, and also see our Finding a Graduate Job guide for networking tips.
+Find out more about work experience and networking via the resources on MyFuture.

 You might want to move out of the Education sector altogether, but still use your social science background.
 There are many occupations in which your doctorate would be valuable, including management consultancy, which uses research skills to produce recommendations for organisational change.
 Other areas might be human resources, which concentrates on employment policy and regulations, or market research.

-For more information on these jobs and their training and entry requirements, see the Information Sources section below and the Occupational Profiles on the Graduate Prospects website.
+For more information on these jobs and their training and entry requirements, see the Information Sources section below and the Occupational Profiles on Prospect.ac.uk.

 Options outside of your subject